facile-it/facile-it.github.io/content/blog/eng/careful-with-that-constant-developer.md

 }
 ```

-Remember?
-20000 was the value of MAXIMUM_MIDICHLORIAN_COUNT, so we should have used that named constant insted of the literal one.
+Do you remember?
+20000 was the value of MAXIMUM_MIDICHLORIAN_COUNT.
+Therefore we should have used that named constant insted of the literal one.
 Again, why do we use constants?
-As you just saw, constants could be very useful to represent boundaries or edge cases.
+As you have just seen, constants can be very useful to represent boundaries or edge cases.
-And there would be more, but just focus on the fact that we assign certain values to immutable variables instead of simple variables.
+And there would be more, but let's just focus on the fact that we assign certain values to immutable variables instead of simple variables.
 Why is that?
-Because we need the programming language protects us from the possibility that our value is changed.
+Because we need the programming language to protects us from the possibility that our value is changed.
-So finally, why do we use constants?
+Therefore, in the end, why do we use constants?
 For sure it's a matter of safety.
 Programming languages have their own way to identify something that can't be changed, for example C++ uses `const` and Java uses `final`.
 It may not seem like it, but there are a few interesting things to say about constants in PHP.

 # Global scope constants

 The easiest way to set a constant is using [global scope constants](https://www.php.net/manual/en/language.constants.php).
-With the keyword `define` you can do something like that
+With the keyword `define`, you can do something like that

 ```php
 <?php